Recommended Restaurants and places to visit.

 Italian, 5 minutes walk from The Ayrlington

-There are so many things to see and do in Bath and surrounds, that entire books are devoted to the subject, we have only covered the principle visitor attractions and our recommended eating establishments.
-However, there are many seasonal events and places to visit, such as the Bath Balloon Festival, River trips during the summer, or slightly further afield the ancient stone circle at Stonehenge.
-For more detailed information visit tourist information or view a detailed map of the city.
+There are so many things to see and do in Bath and the surrounding area, that entire books are devoted to the subject; we have only covered the principle visitor attractions and our recommended eating establishments.
+However, there are many seasonal events and places to visit, such as the ever popular Christmas Markets, Music, Literature and Film festivals and River trips during the summer.
+Slightly further afield is the ancient stone circle at Stonehenge, one of the South West’s most popular attractions.
+For more information visit tourist information or view a detailed map of the city.